 Boston Medical Center is taking its reputation as the greenest hospital in the Boston quite literally, as work is currently underway to transform the once desolate roof on top of the power plant building into the largest rooftop farm in the city.
 This growing season, approximately 15,000 pounds of food are expected to be harvested, most of which will go directly to BMC patients.

 “The goal with what we grow is to reach as many of our patients, employees, and community members as possible,” said David Maffeo, senior director of support services.
-“We expect food grown on the rooftop farm to make its way to the Preventive Food Pantry, Demonstration Kitchen, cafeterias across campus, patients’ plates and if is there is enough left over, we could host BMC’s own farmer’s market.”
+“We expect food grown on the rooftop farm to make its way to the Preventive Food Pantry, The Teaching Kitchen, cafeterias across campus, patients’ plates and if is there is enough left over, we could host BMC’s own farmer’s market.”

 Maffeo recruited a group of volunteers to plant across the 7,000 sq. feet of rooftop in late April.
 By mid-June, some of the food will be ready for picking, with bigger crops such as tomatoes, eggplants, cucumbers, summer squash, and peppers ready for harvest in mid-to-late July.